woocommerce/qit-documentation/docs/custom-tests/downloading-extensions-and-tests.md

 # Downloading extensions and tests

-QIT (Quality Insights Toolkit) automatically downloads the extension you are testing (the **System Under Test, or SUT**) and any related plugins, dependencies, and test tags.
-By default, it fetches the latest stable versions from WooCommerce.com for premium extensions and WordPress.org for free plugins.
+QIT automatically downloads the extension you are testing **(SUT)** and any additional plugins requested, dependencies, and test tags.
+By default, it fetches the latest stable versions from WooCommerce.com for paid extensions and WordPress.org for free plugins.

+## The extension under test

+The main extension you're testing (SUT) must be a product in the WooCommerce.com marketplace and associated with your account.
+The account used during `qit connect` **must be the maintainer of this extension**.
+It can be a product submission or a published product.

+For more details, see [Authenticating with QIT](../installation-setup/authenticating.md).

-## Downloading premium extensions
+## Downloading paid extensions

-Premium extensions require authentication.
-The account used during `qit connect` must own and maintain the premium extension you want to test.
+Paid extensions require authentication.
+Similar to the sut, you **must be the maintainer of the paid extension** you want to include in your test.
 If you do not own it, you must provide a local source (for example, a ZIP file containing the extension).

-For more details, see [Authenticating with QIT](../installation-setup/authenticating.md).
+You can find examples of providing local sources below.

 ## Downloading free extensions

 Free extensions are sourced directly from WordPress.org without requiring authentication or ownership.
 You can still provide a local source if you want to test a modified version rather than the publicly available one.

-## SUT must exist in the marketplace

-Your SUT must be recognized in the WooCommerce.com marketplace and associated with your account.
-Although you can override the downloaded code with a local source (such as a development build), the SUT itself must be listed in the marketplace for the test results to be recorded.

-## Additional plugins and dependencies
+## Additional plugins, dependencies and test tags

-- **Premium (WooCommerce.com):** You must own the extension or provide a local source.
+- **Paid (WooCommerce.com):** You must be the maintainer of the extension or provide a local source.
 - **Free (WordPress.org):** No authentication is required.
 - **Not listed in either marketplace:** A local source is required.

-## Custom tests (test tags)

-- **Remote tests:** You must own the extension associated with the test or provide a local source.
+- **Custom test tags**: You must own the extension associated with the test you want to use, or provide a local source.
-- **Local tests:** If remote tests are not available, you can use a local directory or ZIP file.
-- **Conflicts:** If a test tag exists both remotely and locally, QIT will warn you and then default to the remote version.

 ## Providing local sources